-For now, 5 parent groups involving 65 parents/guardians are supported with tuition by NIHEP staff.
+5 parent groups involving 65 parents/guardians are supported with tuition by NIHEP staff.

-We have noticed that providing the families with daily food supplies for a short period and necessary commodities for the household, they can focus on ideas how to get self-supportive.
+Some of the families live in very poor conditions.
+There is a lack of mattresses and bedding.
+The food supplies are not sufficient for every day need and malnutrition occurs.
+We have noticed that in providing the families with daily food supplies for a short period and necessary commodities for the household, they can focus on ideas how to get self-supportive.
 The start pack contains basic food, household material, mattresses and bedding.

 Founder & President